tmonzel/ruby-webdev-boilerplate/web/README.md

 # Web service
-## includes an api and a web frontend
+includes an api to communicate with the mariadb service and a web frontend